Inducted as a National Park in 1919, the Grand Canyon has welcomed almost 5 million visitors each year in the past decade.

 An IMAX Experience

 The best Grand Canyon tours for seniors incorporate strategic rest stops, so be sure to check in at the Visitor Center and experience the park in all of its glory—in just 34 minutes’ time.
-Take in a viewing of “Grand Canyon: The Hidden Secrets” and bask in an air-conditioned IMAX® Theater that boasts a six-story movie screen.
+Take in a viewing of “Grand Canyon: Rivers of Time” and bask in an air-conditioned IMAX® Theater that boasts a six-story movie screen.

 This breathtaking film will have you traveling throughout the park, encountering amazing sights and sounds.
 Learn about ancient residents of the Grand Canyon, soar above the rim, and glide across the rapid waters of the Colorado River—all from the comfort of a plush chair.